LucyRothwell/Classifying-Stutters-Neuroscience/README.md

 # Applying Machine Learning to EEG and fNIRS (Neural) Data to Classify Stutters

-This is the code used in a neuroscience research project which classified verbal stutter events by applying machine learning to neural (EEG and fNIRS) data.
-The full study can be seen in "Thesis paper" in this directory (the abstract is on page 9).
+This repository contains code used in a neuroscience research project which classified verbal stutter events by applying machine learning to neural (EEG and fNIRS) data.
+It also contains the full study write up which can be seen in "Thesis paper" (the abstract is on page 9).
 Grade for project: 80%.

 **The study**